EarthBound/Boot-Up Debug Menu

 - GUIDE )**,-./012345 - Shows the town maps.
 Press Up/Down to cycle through them.
 Palette can be slightly glitchy here.
 Will black out the screen when you exit, but can be fixed by re-entering the boot-up debug menu (press Start + Select).

 - CAST - Shows a subwindow with an area or circumstance-dependent number and no other options; cannot confirm, can only cancel out.
 Strange.

 - STONE - Shows the cast of characters.
 No music.
-Dumps you in the Saturn Valley Hospital house when done.
+Dumps you in Dr. Saturn's house when done.